4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/07.1-Finding-Waldo/README.md

 ![Finding Waldo](../../.learn/assets/finding_waldo.jpeg)

-Have you every played finding Waldo?
+Have you ever played finding Waldo?
 I used to play it a lot when I was little, this exercise is a digital version of finding Waldo.

 ## :pencil: Instructions: